-Marketer plays an incredibly long game to keep their brand constantly in the mind of their prospects.
+Marketers play an incredibly long game to keep their brand constantly in the minds of their prospects.
 They set objectives to create a need for their product, raise brand visibility, and establish a company’s position in the market.

 Take a look at this image:

-It is a screenshot from an affiliate blog written by Joshua Fields Millburn on The Minimalists.
+It is a screenshot from a blog post written by Joshua Fields Millburn on The Minimalists.

-Here, Bluehost has used affiliated marketing to promote its services, and its objective is to capture qualified leads through educational blogs.
-If a reader pursues the link, they most likely would be interested in acquiring the blue hosting services.
+Here, he has used affiliated marketing to promote BlueHost using an educational article.
+If a reader pursues the link, they likely would be interested in acquiring the BlueHost hosting services.

-As you click on the link, this offer will appear.
+As you click on the link, the below shown offer will appear.
 That’s where the sales job begins.

-A curious visitor might abandon the page, but a SQL would positively ponder over the proposal.
+A curious visitor might abandon the page, but an SQL would positively ponder over the proposal.

 A buyer goes through various stages before they make the purchase.

-These stages are divided between the marketing and sales department, where both take a separate approach to reach their audience.
+These stages are divided between the marketing and sales departments, where both take a separate approach to reaching their audience.

 Let me explain it with an example.

-You purchase the shoes and goes about your way until you received a message a week later informing you of a 50% sale.
+You purchase the shoes and go about your way until you receive a message a week later informing you of a 50% sale.

 Everything on display, from the shop structure, racks, product placement, is a marketing tactic to attract potential customers.
 And your interaction with the shop owner and follow-up discount message sums up the sales procedure.

-Ecommerce stores, lacking physical presence, instead takes multiple approaches to promote and sell their items.
+Ecommerce stores, lacking a physical presence, instead take multiple approaches to promote and sell their items.

 Just as brick-and-mortar seek prime space to increase their visibility, Zappos depends entirely on social media marketing to attract traffic.